 11 Things You Need to Know About Southwest Hawaii Flights

-You can currently fly to three Hawaiian destinations on Southwest:
+You can currently fly to four Hawaiian destinations on Southwest from the mainland:

 2. Fly Nonstop From 4 West Coast Airports, Including SAN DIEGO!